JerrettDavis/PowerShell.Modules/README.md

 - Enable “Allow scripts to access OAuth token” on the pipeline.
 - Pass `$(System.AccessToken)` to the script environment (the pipeline YAML already wires this).
+- Grant your pipeline’s Build Service identity Contributor on the target feed (ReadPackages + WritePackages).
+If the feed is project‑scoped, you may need `ProjectName Build Service (ProjectName)`; for cross‑project, add `Project Collection Build Service (OrganizationName)`.

 Local CI helper usage: